This post is going to be:

 brew install esptool

-My Arduino sketch build, doing the ESP8266 code is:
+My Arduino sketch build from the command line, doing the ESP8266 code is:

 arduino-cli compile -v --fqbn esp8266:esp8266:d1_mini esp8266-web-interface.ino --build-path ./build